All contractors will be affected by the new lease standard

 Following are highlights summarizing certain aspects of the new lease guidance that apply to the new lessee accounting model.

-The new lease guidance requires lessees to classify leases as either finance or operating leases using criteria similar to, but not exactly the same as, those in legacy GAAP.
+The new lease guidance requires lessees to classify leases as either financing or operating leases using criteria similar to, but not exactly the same as, those in legacy GAAP.
 Lessees are required to recognize right-of-use assets and lease liabilities for all leases not considered short-term leases.
 By definition, a short-term lease is one in which at the commencement:

-- there is not an option to purchase the underlying asset that the lessee is reasonably certain to exercise.
+- There is not an option to purchase the underlying asset that the lessee is reasonably certain to exercise

 For short-term leases, lessees may elect an accounting policy by class of underlying assets under which the right-of-use assets and lease liabilities are not recognized, and payments are generally recognized over the lease term on a straight-line basis.